'Crossbow cannibal' Briton in court over prostitutes' killings

-Dressed in a black shirt and navy blue jeans, Griffiths made a brief appearance at Bradford Magistrates' Court before being remanded to appear at the city's Crown Court later in the day.
+Dressed in a black shirt and navy blue jeans, Griffiths made a brief appearance at Bradford Magistrates' Court to be formally charged.

 Asked to confirm his name, he said "the crossbow cannibal" -- an apparent reference to recent newspaper reports on the case.

-Griffiths, reportedly a psychology graduate researching criminology, was arrested on Monday at his home on the edge of the city's red-light district and after several days of questioning by police, was charged late Thursday.
+Griffiths, reportedly a psychology graduate researching criminology, was arrested on Monday at his home on the edge of the city's red-light district.

 The killings in Bradford, an industrial city in Yorkshire in northern England, have evoked memories of the infamous "Yorkshire Ripper", Peter Sutcliffe, who murdered 13 women in the 1970s.

-Relatives of some of the victims were in court and some wiped away tears as the brief proceedings got under way.
+Relatives of some of the victims attended the first court hearing and some wiped away tears as the brief proceedings got under way.

 Blamires' mother, Nicky, described her daughter as "bright and articulate" and said she was training to be a nurse.